How to Write an Interview Thank-You Letter

 Signature (hard copy letter)

-What if you spent an entire day being interviewed (and/or taken to lunch) with several people?
-Are individual thank you notes appropriate or should you write a group thank you letter?
+What if you spent an entire day being interviewed (or attended lunch) with several people?
+Are individual thank-you notes appropriate, or should you write a group thank you letter?

-Choose your approach based on what you think will be most in keeping with the "personality" of the organization.
+Choose your approach based on what you think will be most in keeping with the personality of the organization.
 Also, consider whether the interviews had very much in common with one another.
-If there was a great deal of similarity (i.e., shared concerns voiced by your interviewers), perhaps a "group" letter will suffice.
-However, it never hurts to take the extra time and send an individual thank you letter to everyone you met with.
+If there was a great deal of similarity (e.g., shared concerns voiced by your interviewers), perhaps a group letter will suffice.
+However, it never hurts to take the extra time and send an individual thank-you letter to everyone you met with.

-When dining and interviewing be sure to thank everyone you spend time with, both for the meal and for taking the time to discuss the position and the company with you.
+When dining and interviewing, thank everyone you spent time with, both for the meal and for taking the time to discuss the position and the company with you.